kornerr/ios-custom-transition/README.md

 * `Animator` and `AnimatorController`
     * implement animation during push/pop
-    * scale `CharacterView` from the size of an item in the collection to full screen and changes `CharacterView` alpha
+    * scale `CharacterView` from the size of the selected item of the collection to full screen
+    * change `CharacterView` alpha
 * `AppDelegate`
     * creates `CharactersView` to display collection of races
     * creates `CharacterView` to display concrete race